Willy Adames Player Props: Brewers vs. Mets

-The Milwaukee Brewers, including Willy Adames (hitting .216 in his past 10 games, with a double, two home runs, four walks and six RBI), take on starter Justin Verlander and the New York Mets at Citi Field, Monday at 7:10 PM ET.
+The Milwaukee Brewers, including Willy Adames (batting .216 in his past 10 games, with a double, two home runs, five walks and six RBI), battle starting pitcher David Peterson and the New York Mets at Citi Field, Tuesday at 7:10 PM ET.

-In his most recent game he had a hitless performance (0-for-5) against the Guardians.
+He had a hitless performance in his most recent game (0-for-4) against the Mets.

 Willy Adames Game Info & Props vs. the Mets